 There’s a lot of awkwardness around menstruation and reproductive health.
 We often hide the fact that we’re suffering because of our monthly flow, simply telling people we don’t know well that we aren’t feeling well.

 For some of us, seeing those stains from the start or end of our period can be embarrassing, especially if we don’t live alone.
-Fortunately, our underwear is comfortable enough that you can simply start wearing them as early as you need to before your period starts – and long after – without feeling the discomfort of a pad, tampon, or cup.
+Fortunately, our period underwear is comfortable enough that you can simply start wearing them as early as you need to before your period starts – and long after – without feeling the discomfort of a pad, tampon, or cup.

 However, if you do get a stain – don’t worry!
 With a little elbow grease, they’ll come out.
 Below, we’ll guide you through how.